PythonM203/intro-to-git-and-github-romainrocton/slides/01-git-basics.md

 **Cloning** means downloading a repository from a remote server to your local machine.

 ### Fork
 **Forking** creates a personal copy of someone else's repository on GitHub.
+Doesn't necessarily download it to your machine.

+### Fetch
+**Fetching** means getting the latest changes from a remote repository without merging them into your local branch.

 ## 🎯 The Git Workflow